-- For infiltration basins (ponds), at least one test pit or test hole per 5,000 ft2 of basin infiltrating surface (two minimum). - For infiltration trenches, at least one test pit or test hole per 100 feet of trench length (two minimum). - Subsurface explorations (test holes or test pits) to a depth below the base of the infiltration facility of at least 5 times the maximum design depth of water proposed for the infiltration facility, or at least 2 feet into the saturated zone (whichever is less). - Continuous sampling to a depth below the base of the infiltration facility of 2.5 times the maximum design depth of water proposed for the infiltration facility, or at least 2 feet into the saturated zone, but not less than 6 feet.
-Samples obtained must be adequate for the purpose of soil gradation/classification testing. - Conduct Infiltration Receptor Characterization as described in Step 3 if required. - Laboratory testing as necessary to establish the soil gradation characteristics and other properties as necessary, to complete the infiltration facility design.
+- For infiltration basins (ponds), at least one test pit or test hole per 5,000 ft2 of basin infiltrating surface (two minimum). - For infiltration trenches, at least one test pit or test hole per 200 feet of trench length (two minimum). - Subsurface explorations (test holes or test pits) to a depth below the base of the infiltration facility of at least 5 times the maximum design depth of water proposed for the infiltration facility, or at least 2 feet into the saturated zone (whichever is less). - Continuous sampling to a depth below the base of the infiltration facility of 2.5 times the maximum design depth of water proposed for the infiltration facility, or at least 2 feet into the saturated zone, but not less than 6 feet.
+Samples obtained must be adequate for the purpose of soil gradation/classification testing.
+For large infiltration facilities serving drainage areas of 10 acres or more, perform soil grain size analyses on layers up to 50 feet deep (or no more than 10 feet below the water table). - Conduct Infiltration Receptor Characterization as described in Step 3 if required. - Laboratory testing as necessary to establish the soil gradation characteristics and other properties as necessary, to complete the infiltration facility design.
 At a minimum, one-grain size analysis per soil stratum in each test hole must be conducted within 2.5 times the maximum design water depth, but not less than 6 feet.
 When assessing the hydraulic conductivity characteristics of the site, soil layers at greater depths must be considered if the licensed professional conducting the investigation determines that deeper layers will influence the rate of infiltration for the facility, requiring soil gradation/classification testing for layers deeper than indicated above.